SALVADOR Johan Diaz PEREZ

 He surpassed the previous record of 45 set by Johnny Bench in 1970.
 By leading the Majors in both home runs and RBIs, Perez became just the second primary catcher to lead in both, the other having been Bench in 1970 and 1972.
 Perez batted .273 and his .859 OPS was a career high for a full-length season, as was his .544 slugging percentage (10th-best in MLB).

 Perez also tied the record for the most games played in a season by a primary catcher.
 He played 161 games and caught 124 (MLB-best 120 starts).
 He also threw out 44% of attempted base stealers this season, the highest percentage of any catcher with at least 375 innings caught.
-(LYNN WORTHY - OCTOBER 21, 2021)
+(Lynn Worthy - Oct 21, 2021)

-2022 Season: Salvador Perez struggled in the first half of the KC Royals’ 2022 season.
+• 2022 Season: Perez struggled in the first half of the KC Royals’ season.

 Perhaps Perez’s marvelous 2021 campaign, impossible to forget and too good to prevent some fans from anticipating more of the same, raised unreasonable expectations.

 After all, Perez led the majors with 121 RBIs.
-The 48 home runs he clubbed broke Johnny Bench’s single-season record for primary catchers, and deadlocked him with the Blue Jays’ Vladimir Guerrero Jr. for the big league lead and with Jorge Soler for the Royals’ all-time season best.
+The 48 home runs he clubbed broke Johnny Bench’s single-season record for primary catchers and deadlocked him with the Blue Jays’ Vladimir Guerrero Jr. for the big league lead.
 He also played in his eighth All-Star Game and won a fourth Silver Slugger to move past George Brett for the club’s all-time high.

 But Perez’s 2022 started slowly.
 He went hitless in his first three games and batted only .206 in April.